 ```

-For data-dependent conditions that need to inspect the input at validation time, you may use `whenInput()`:
+For conditions that depend on the input data at validation time, use `whenInput()`:

 ```